Weekend voting and shopping centre polling stations to be trialled | Ministry of Housing, Communities and Local Government

 The way we vote at the polling booth has not changed since 1872.
 Four areas are taking part in new pilots which will give people more choice over where and when they vote, by turning popular venues into polling booths and letting people vote before polling day.

-In Milton Keynes, voters can have their say in the city’s main shopping centre – centre:mk – rather than being restricted to a single designated polling station.
+In Milton Keynes, voters can have their say in the city’s main shopping centre - Midsummer Place - rather than being restricted to a single designated polling station.
 This could eventually be rolled out across the country in future elections along high streets and in town centres.

 People in Cambridge, Tunbridge Wells and North Hertfordshire will be able to cast their vote in person ahead of the election, including on the weekend.
 This will stop people being limited to just one polling day.